ylipacbio/IsoSeq-3.0/README.md

 * __High QV | Low QV__
   * Iso-Seq Cluster generates polished consensus isoforms are classified into either high-quality or low-quality isoforms.
-We classify an isoform as high quality if its conseusus accuracy is no less than a cut-off, otherwise low quality.
+We classify an isoform as high quality if its consensus accuracy is no less than a cut-off, otherwise low quality.
     The default cut-off is **0.99**.
 You may change this value from command line, or via SMRT Link Advanced Analysis Parameters when creating an Iso-Seq job.